danielmelilli/danielmelilli.github.io/_posts/2019-08-09-how_i_edit_this_site.markdown

 categories: jekyll update
 ---

-When I was looking for a new project for a website, there were 3 things
+When I was looking for a new project for a website, there were 3 things that it had to have.

 I had to be able to update it from anywhere, not in front of a computer It had to be simple, and not get in my way.